PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-13 18:59:06
+Last updated: 2024-04-13 18:59:39
-Random Quote: Come on, baby, do the magic hand thing! - Greef Karga
+Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell